Sandeepsuresh1998/MagicAssesment/README.md

   readWeather.py using python3.7 So should be able to just run it with the given requirements with: python3 readWeather.py.
 Tests are commened out.

 ## General Thoughts
-  I knew my biggest bottleneckwas reading in the data from the zip file.
+  I knew my biggest bottleneck was reading in the data from the zip file.
 As a result, I only read it once and stored it in the dataframe.
   I wanted to modularize the code as much as possible for readabiltly purposes and to limit rewriting of code.
-As seen in part 3, part 3 can be broken down to a part 2 problem after you filter out readings that are not in the time bounds.
+As seen in part 3, part 3 can be broken down to a part 2 problem, after you filter out readings that are not in the time bounds.
 Similarly, if part 1 was also asked to have a time bound constraint, I could filter out the dates similarly and pass that dataframe into getMinimumTemperatureStation()

 ## Part 1 getMinimumTemperatureStation